 One of the great surprises about New Smyrna Beach is the fantastic restaurants!
 While you certainly can find some terrific fresh-caught seafood here- it's not all about fried shrimp and fish and chips!

-Our favorites are The Garlic, Tiano's, That's Amore, The Sea Shack, So Nappa, C's Waffles (for breakfast), McKenna's, JBs Fish Camp, and Lost Lagoon.
+Our favorites are The Garlic, Tiano's, So Nappa, C's Waffles (for breakfast), McKenna's, JBs Fish Camp, and Lost Lagoon.
 All of these places offer the standard kids menu fare too, so even your picky eaters will be pleased!

 1. New Smyrna Beach Activities